rasunM/musicians-app/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
 This web application showcases different genre musicians and their instruments, allowing users to explore a diverse range of music styles.

+## Prerequisites
+Ensure you have the following installed:
+Node.js (version 13 or later)
+npm (comes with Node.js)

+This web is requiring  a stable internet access.
+So please ensure you have a stable internet connection, as this project uses URLs to load some images dynamically.
+Without internet access, these images may not load correctly.

 ## Getting Started

 First, run the development server: